leoreisdias/excel-ent/README.md

 When contentStructure is "mixed":
 - `content` is an array of `MixedContent` objects.
 Each `MixedContent` object represents either a row or a column in the matrix, specified by the `type` attribute.
+  - When `type` is **"row"**: The array in the `value` attribute will be directly incorporated into the matrix as a row, without any additional processing.
+  - When `type` is **"column"**: The array in the `value` attribute will represent a column in the sheet.
+During exportation the code will group all consecutive "column" types in the value attribute until the next "row" type is encountered.
+It will then transform this group of columns into a group of rows, resulting in a transposed structure, and this transformed structure will be inserted in the final matrix.

 Example:
 ```ts